kxxt/chatgpt-action/README.md

 ## Ideas

 - Create a vscode extension that asks ChatGPT to refactor or point out the bugs of a selected range of code.
 I don't have time to learn vscode extension and implement it.
-- Idea: Implement ChatGPT's feedback as a commit or suggested change ([#27](https://github.com/kxxt/chatgpt-action/issues/27))
+- Implement ChatGPT's review feedback as a commit or suggested change ([#27](https://github.com/kxxt/chatgpt-action/issues/27))

 ## Warning